Welcome

 Indoors: Propagate and divide Zebra plants in the early spring when emerging from dormancy.
 Pull from the container and brush or wash away the soil carefully.
 Carefully divide and repot in African violet mix.
 Use a container that has drainage and is deep enough for the roots to grow.
 Set it in medium to bright, indirect sunlight while they are rooting.
 Enclose the new plantings in clear plastic bags, mist and keep them in medium light.
 Remove the plastic bag when the roots are established.
 You may observe some leaf changes as it acclimates to its new environment.
 It may suffer some transplant shock depending on how tight the roots were intertwined together.
 Trim off any declining leaves as it regains its energy and gets rooted into the soil over time.
 Check the moisture and humidity each day and add misting to keep the soil moist while the roots establish.
 After 6-8 weeks, roots will begin to establish.
 You can tug onto the stem to ensure the roots are anchoring well.
 You can remove the clear plastic bag at this time but still maintain high humidity around the plant.
 Outdoors: Carefully loosen the soil and dig the roots up and separate the plant in new locations in your garden.
 Add rich, damp, and loamy soil in a part-shade morning sun location.
 Water with filtered or rain water at soil level.

-Keep this plant on the warmer side and avoid cold drafts.
+Keep this plant on the warmer side and avoid cold drafts below 50°F or it could slow their growth.

-When receiving the Lemon Button Fern, do not repot immediately but wait at least 6-12 months or if the roots are beginning to get crowded and growing through the drainage holes.
-They prefer to be a little crowded in their pot.
+When receiving the Neanthe Bella Palm, do not repot immediately but wait at least 6-12 months or if the roots are beginning to get crowded and growing through the drainage holes.

 Repot in the spring, using a 2 inches bigger pot to give the roots room to spread.